manjeetdahiya/manjeetdahiya.github.io/_posts/2019-03-10-markov-chains-gamblers-ruin.md

 On the other hand, player B, who starts with more money, has 2/3 (higher) probability of winning.
 For a general case, we can prove that the probability that A wins is $R_A/(R_A+R_B)$.
 In other words, it is better to start with more money than the opponent.
-Note that the general can can be solved by the similar argument.
+Note that the general can can be solved by a similar argument.
 It would require constructing a transition matrix of size $(R_A+R_B+1) X (R_A+R_B+1)$, and then computing the limiting distribution.

 ### Conclusion